Taekwondo is a fight between two athletes.

 A referee makes sure the athletes keep to the rules.

-A taekwondo match has three rounds and each round lasts for three minutes.
+A taekwondo match has three rounds and each round lasts for two minutes.
 The athletes have a one minute rest in between the rounds.

 There are competitions for men and for women, divided into four weight groups.
 The lightest is Flyweight, then Featherweight, then Welterweight, and the heaviest is Heavyweight.

 Taekwondo comes from Korea.
 It is a sport for everyone.
 The word taekwondo means "the way of kicking and punching".
 In taekwondo, hands and feet can be used to tackle an opponent, the sport is really its combination of kick movements.